 In the body, describe how the experience unfolded and how you felt during and after it.
 Focus on your own actions rather than those of other people.

 Be analytical: explain why you received this outcome and how you could have done better.

 Mention relevant academic theories and concepts where appropriate.
 Explain how they helped you make sense of the situation and choose the right course of action.

-In the conclusion, state one or two things that you have learned from this experience and why they are important to you.
+In the conclusion section, state one or two things that you have learned from this experience and why they are important to you.
 Outline your plan for handling or preventing similar situations in the future.

 The introduction is often the most difficult part to write.
-You may find it easier to begin with the body and write introduction last.
+You may find it easier, to start with the body of the writing and write the introduction last.

 How do I write a reflective report?